Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 ---
 ### **Future Features to be Implemented**
-- Add pages for Projects based on other major cities in Ireland (Galway, Cork, Belfast) initially, with a view to setting up projects for UK & European cities in the long term.
+- Add pages for Projects based in other major cities in Ireland (Galway, Cork, Belfast) initially, with a view to setting up projects for UK & European cities in the long term.
 - An interactive gallery that will allow:

     * users to submit their own images of